BVG Class A: A I

 In 1926, a total of 32 railcars were converted to sidecar to allow better operation with four-car trains.
 An unconverted sidecar was retired this year.
 These trains were retired after serious accidents in 1937.
 Of the eight, four were badly damaged in World War II.
 At Stadtmitte, the train was badly destroyed by an artillery battery.
 The other four came in equal parts of BVB and BVG where they were retired after the erection of Berlin Wall on 14 August 1961.
 Of the four deliveries of the cars, no vehicle has been preserved.

 Holzwagen Trains

 Between 1906 and 1913, further batches of A-I vehicles were delivered; making possible 8-car trains, which had become necessary due to rising traffic.
 Originally there were smoking compartments and third class cars on the U-Bahn.
 Different classes were abandoned in 1927.
 In 1935, multiple units of the 5 and 6 class were withdrawn.
 22 multiple units and 26 side cars were destroyed in World War II.
-The trains were retired in 1966 in the BVG-West, and 1989 in the BVB-Ost.
+The trains were retired in 1966 in the BVG-West and were replaced by A3L66, and 1989 in the BVB-Ost.